Lesson 3: Euphemisms & Dysphemisms

 The Power of Polite & Impolite Language

-- A Euphemism1 is a mild, indirect, or polite word used in place of one that might seem too harsh, blunt, or embarrassing.
-(Making something sound better).
+A mild, indirect, or polite word used in place of one that might seem too harsh, blunt, or embarrassing.

-- A Dysphemism2 is a harsh, derogatory, or blunt word used instead of a more neutral one.
-(Making something sound worse).
+A derogatory or unpleasant term used instead of a more neutral one.

 Euphemisms vs. Dysphemisms: A Comparison